huntrreed/Regex-Tutorial/README.md

 ### The OR Operator
 The OR operator indicates a choice between two options within the expression.

->*The following hex value statement highlights the character classes in gold:*
+>*The following hex value statement highlights the character classes:*

 >/^#?([a-f0-9]{6}`|`[a-f0-9]{3})$/